By Dr. Ben Lerner and Dr. Rob Schiffman

 In the late 20th century, the scientific understanding of vitalism was increasing, along with the understanding of biomechanical processes.
 The awareness of these processes distinguished living from non-living matter and the realization of these processes were complex and incredibly complicated.

-Chiropractic -- the Vital Approach to
+Chiropractic -- the Vital Approach to Balancing our Bodies

 A vitalistic approach to health and wellness is chiropractic.
 Chiropractors distinguish and understand that vital energy or an innate God-given intelligence could be interfered with by chemical, mental or physical stresses.
 Chiropractic adjustments, techniques, nutrition and lifestyle issues can aid in eliminating the contributing factors to poor health and advocate changes in one's lifestyle.
 The changes that are usually encouraged are ones that allow the healing process to take place while respecting the body's normal processes.